Looking to take control of your financial future? Attend my free masterclass to learn the 3 secrets to financial freedom

 One of the biggest reasons why these one-size-fits-all investment strategies don’t work for a lot of people and most people end up losing money is that these strategies are not designed for your unique risk tolerance, your financial situation, and your unique financial goals.

 This is when financial planning comes in.
 It helps you ascertain your financial situation, gauge your risk tolerance, set financial goals, and then create an investment strategy around that.

-8 Steps to Financial Planning Before Investing
+Financial Planning Before Investing in 8 Steps

 Two very common misconceptions about financial planning are: First, It is only for the very rich and wealthy, and second, it is some strenuous process that will require you help of a financial planner.

 Both of them are myths.
 The truth is, you can easily do financial planning yourself, and it is more important for people with limited money to do financial planning than the rich or wealthy.

 So, let’s see how to do financial planning before investing in stocks in 8 simple steps.